 Unplug the dryer before cleaning it to reduce the risk of electrical shock.
 Shut off the gas intake, if it is a gas-powered dryer.
 Pull the dryer away from the wall so the ductwork is easily accessible.

-Disconnect the flexible lint duct from the back of the dryer.
+Disconnect the vent duct from the back of the dryer.
 Insert the nozzle of a wet-dry vacuum into the duct to suck out any large clumps of lint and hair.
 Vacuum out the port on the back of the dryer.
-Remove the exterior vent cover and vacuum out the inside where dust often accumulates.
+Remove the exterior vent cover and vacuum out the inside of the duct, where dust often accumulates.
+If you suspect the vent duct may be blocked at any point, clean it with a dryer vent cleaning kit, or hire a pro to do it for you.

-Plug in the dryer after the lint trap and duct work is clean.
-Turn on the gas, if it is a gas-powered dryer.
+Reconnect the vent duct and push the dryer back into place.
+Plug in the dryer, and turn on the gas, as applicable.
 Run the dryer on the air-fluff setting for 10 to 15 minutes to push out any remaining bits of old lint or dust, then replace the exterior duct cover.

-Submerge an old utility towel in water, then wring out the excess liquid.
+Submerge an old, white towel in water, then wring out the excess liquid.
 Place the towel inside the dryer and run it on air-fluff mode until the towel is dry.
 The moist towel and tumbling action will remove the bleach water residue.
 If a strong bleach smell persists, run another moist towel through the dryer until the smell subsides.